 Step 2.
 Add or replace moves learned at the new level.

 Pokemon can only know 4 moves at a time.

 Eventually, your Pokemon will gain enough levels to evolve.
 When your Pokemon evolves, increase each of their stats by the difference between the evolution’s base stats and the pre-evolution’s.

 Moves are what Pokemon use to battle each other.
 Every Pokemon is restricted to only knowing 4 moves at any given time.
-If a pokemon is trying to learn a fifth move, you must first choose an existing move for your Pokemon to forget.
-Moves are recorded on a Pokemon’s character sheet in a perticular format.
+If a Pokemon is trying to learn a fifth move, you must first choose an existing move for your Pokemon to forget.
+Moves are recorded on a Pokemon’s character sheet in a particular format.